b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+### DEUSSEN, P.; *et al.* ###

+* Deussen, Prof. Dr. Paul (auth.) & Geden, Rev. A.S. (trans.)
+(1906).
+'The Philosophy of the Upanishads'.
+The Religion and Philosophy of India.
+With a 'Preface' by Rev. A.S.
+Geden dated 1905.
+With a 'Preface' by P. Deussen, undated.
+(NB: Translation from the German language: 'Die Philosophie der Upanishads', 'Vol. 1, Part 2  \[German: Erster Band, Zweite Abteilung]' of 'General History of Philosophy with Special Reference to Religions \[German: Allgemeine Geschichte der Philosophie mit Besonderer Berücksichtigung der Religionen]', published in 1899 by F.A.
+Brockhaus, Leipzig, Germany.).
+Edinburgh, Scotland, U.K.: T. & T. Clark.
+Source: https://archive.org/details/philosophyupani00deusgoog (accessed: Monday, August 25, 2025)

+**Purport:**<br>
+...

 ### DEVA, B. ###

 * Deva, B. Chaitanya (1973).
 'An Introduction to Indian Music'.
 Patiala House, New Delhi, India: Publications Division (Ministry of Information & Broadcasting, Government of India).